yogsototh/yblog/multi/blog/next-web-techno.md

 3. _Popularity_, which correlate with:
    - number of tested libraries
+   - facility to find learning material
-   - easiness to find another developper to work with
+   - ability to find another developper to work with

-4. _Easiness_, which correlate with:
-    - how much time will it take to learn the framework before being able to create a good enough product.

-5. _Robustness_, which correlate with:
+4. _Robustness_, which correlate with:
     - security
     - fewer bugs

-**Remark**: I don't car much about popularity.
+**Remark**: I don't care much about popularity.
 In fact, while a language is popular enough to have a sufficiently large library for most usage, the language is good for me.
 So popularity work more like a threshold in my model of choice.